ChickTechRDU/rpi-wordpress-screen/README.md

 My name is Michael White and I'm a Lead Application Integration Engineer, which is just a fancy way to say Senior Software Engineer.
 As a Lead Application Integration Engineer I'm responsible for:

-- Making sure people don't do dumb shit or recreate the sins of their fathers.
+- Making sure people don't do dumb stuff or recreate the sins of their fathers.
-- TODO - miwhite

 My name is Alec Henninger and I'm a Senior Software Applications Engineer.
 As a Software Engineer I'm responsible for: